zodac/folding-stats/README.md

 # Folding@Home Team Competition

-The *Folding@Home Team Competition* is a competition where members of a [Folding@Home](https://foldingathome.org/) team can group together into sub-teams to compete against each other, while still continuing to contribute to their parent team in the overall [Folding@Home donor statistics](https://stats.foldingathome.org/).
+The *Folding@Home Team Competition* is a competition where members of a [Folding@Home](https://foldingathome.org/) team can group together into subteams to compete against each other, while still continuing to contribute to their parent team in the overall [Folding@Home donor statistics](https://stats.foldingathome.org/).

 A live example of this competition can be seen running for the [ExtremeHW Folding@Home team](https://etf.axihub.ca/).